KevinBelknap/ReadMe-generator/README.md

 Install the required dependencies by running npm install.

 ## Usage
-To generate a README for your project using the README Generator, run the command node index.js in your project's directory.
-You will be prompted to provide information about your project, such as the project title, description, installation instructions, usage information, license, contributing guidelines, and more.
-Once you have provided all the necessary information, the README.md file will be generated with the appropriate sections and content. https://drive.google.com/file/d/1Se9oIo5nnHNZPiKc-dBbaSsUsgGLyC3G/view
+To generate a new README for your project using this applciation, run  'node index.js' in your integrated terminal.Enter the information that pops up and press enter as you go along.
+Once you have filled out all the questions the README.md file will be generated with the appropriate sections and content based on the information you provided.

 ##  License
-This application is covered under the MIT License.
+MIT License.

 ## Contributing
 Contributions are welcome!
-If you want to contribute to the README Generator, please follow these guidelines:

-Fork the repository.
-Create a new branch for your feature or bug fix.
-Make your changes and commit them.
-Push your changes to your forked repository.
-Submit a pull request to the main repository.
+If you want to contribute please fork the repository and create a new branch to make any new edits.
+I will push changes to the main repository if you can help improve the file!

 ## Questions
-If you have any questions or need further assistance, feel free to reach out:
+If you have any questions, feel free to reach out!

 GitHub: KevinBelknap
 Email: kevinb5280@hotmmail.com